 If you are a homeowner or rent privately and receive Pension Credit you can apply for a boiler grant.
 If you don’t receive Pension Credit, don’t worry you may still qualify because boiler grants are also available for the over 60s who are on Working Tax Credits.

-The grant is only available to replace gas boilers that are broken or classed as inefficient.
-The general rule is that any gas boiler over 8 years old would most likely qualify.
+Grants are available to replace gas, oil, LPG boilers and electric storage heaters that are broken or classed as inefficient.
+The general rule is that any boiler over 8 years old would most likely qualify.

 As long as you meet the following criteria you can apply for a boiler grant: